Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: How to leave the past behind: Markov Processes

 Equation \ref{eq:windisc} shows that the system describes a refined version of the simple additive random walk.
-Once again, it is worth noting that the structure in Eq. (\ref{eq:windisc}) is different from a traditional i.i.d process: since $\xi(t)$ are sampled i.i.d, it is the the differences in sequential observations that are i.i.d, namely, $ x_{i+1} - x_{i} = \Delta x_{i}$, rather than the observations themselves.
-In fact, if we compute the auto-correlation function of the $\{x(t)\}$ time series, it exhibits a slower decay ---differently from the white noise process---, which shows how this simple random walk exhibits memory (Fig. \ref{Fig:bw}.
+Once again, it is worth noting that since the $\xi(t)$ are sampled i.i.d, then the differences in sequential observations are i.i.d, namely, $ x_{i+1} - x_{i} = \Delta x_{i}$, rather than the observations themselves.
+In fact, if we compute the auto-correlation function of the $\{x(t)\}$ time series, it exhibits a slower decay ---differently from the white noise process---, which shows how this simple random walk exhibits memory (Fig. \ref{Fig:bw}).

-Now, assume to simulate the Brownian motion of a large number of particles, say $10^5$.
-We can obtain this result by running in parallel $10^5$ random walks each walk being obtained by iterating Eq.(\ref{eq:windisc}).
-Figure \ref{Fig:bw20} (top) shows an example of $20$ such trajectories.
-In probabilistic terms each trajectory is then realisation, a sample of the stochastic process $\{X(t)\}$.
+Let us simulate the Brownian motion of a large number of particles, say $10^5$ particles.
+Resorting to a Monte Carlo approach, we can obtain this result by running in parallel $10^5$ random walks, each walk being obtained by iterating Eq.(\ref{eq:windisc}).
+Fig. \ref{Fig:bw20} (top) shows an example of $20$ such trajectories.
+In probabilistic terms each trajectory is a realisation, a sample of the stochastic process $\{X(t)\}$.

 We may be interested in gaining some statistical insight of the collective behaviour of all such random walkers.
 This can be obtained by considering the the dynamics of the pdf $P(x,t)$ describing the probability of finding a particle at position $x$ at time $t$.
-Empirically, we can estimate $P(x,t)$ at any time $t$ by computing the density of particles occurring within a certain bin $(x-\delta x, x+\delta x)$, that is by computing the histogram $h(x,t)$ and normalising it with respect to the total number of particles.
-This procedure is shown in the bottom of Figure \ref{Fig:bw20}: the empirical pdf has a nice bell shape, i.e. it is a Normal distribution, which spreads as time increases.
+Empirically, we can estimate $P(x,t)$ at any time $t$ by computing the density of particles occurring within a certain bin $(x-\delta, x+\delta)$ centred on $x$, that is by computing the histogram $h(x,t)$ and normalising it with respect to the total number of particles.
+This procedure is shown in the bottom of Fig. \ref{Fig:bw20}: the empirical pdf has a nice bell shape, i.e. it is a Normal distribution, which spreads as time increases.